nbelenkov/feature-gate-multisig/README.md

 ## Transaction Generation

 Once a multisig is created, use the transaction generation commands to:
-- Vote on Feature Activation Proposal (Index 0)
+- Vote on Feature Activation Proposal (Index 1)
-- Vote on Feature Activation Revocation Proposal (Index 1)
+- Vote on Feature Activation Revocation Proposal (Index 2)
 - Execute proposals when threshold is met

+### Parent → Child multisig voting

+If a parent multisig is configured to vote on a proposal in a child multisig, the child multisig must include the parent vault PDA as a member with Vote permission (not the parent multisig address itself).

+Why: During execution, the parent program can sign for its vault PDA using PDA seeds, but it cannot sign as the parent multisig address in CPI.
+Listing the parent multisig address as the voter will lead to missing/invalid signer errors.
+Listing the parent vault PDA avoids this and enables programmatic approval.

+What to add to the child multisig:
+- Member: Parent vault PDA (usually index 0)
+- Permissions: Vote (and optionally Execute if the parent should execute child proposals)

+The CLI will print a clear error and the exact PDA to add if the child multisig isn’t configured correctly.

 ## Network Support